 My first event was at a local table top sale that one man and his dog attended and I now sell at UK baby shows with over 20,000 coming through the doors.
 I’ve had two more babies since that first event, and the business has developed and changed quite a lot too.

-I’d always run Books & Pieces alongside a permanent job in PR, but in December 2016 I left the day job to focus on the business and be around more for my children (my eldest two go to a small village school with no local childcare so they were being farmed off all over the place before and after school!).
+I’d always run Books & Pieces alongside a permanent job in PR, but in December 2016 I left the day job to focus on the business and be around more for my children (my eldest two go to a small village school with no local childcare so at the time were being farmed off all over the place before and after school!)
 It’s been a steep learning curve, but I’m so glad I did it and I really haven’t looked back.